Local government areas

 Councillors appoint a chief executive officer (CEO) who heads a team of staff which are responsible for implementing council decisions and delivering services to the community.
 Council staff also provide advice and expertise to the elected councillors.

 The mayor is a member of the council that acts as a ceremonial figurehead and provides leadership for both the council and community.
-In all but two of Victoria's councils, a mayor is elected by councillors who vote amongst themselves for the position.
-In the City of Melbourne and City of Greater Geelong, residents and ratepayers directly elect a lord mayor when voting, in addition to electing councillors.
+In all but one of Victoria's councils, a mayor is elected by councillors who vote amongst themselves for the position.
+In the City of Melbourne, residents and ratepayers directly elect a lord mayor when voting, in addition to electing councillors.

 Voting is compulsory for residents aged between 18 and 69.
 Voting is optional for residents aged 70 years and over.
 Ratepayers who don't live within the municipality their property is situated within are entitled to cast a vote in the election for that municipality, however it is not compulsory unless their property is within the City of Melbourne.